User Needs

 1. Empathy Maps

-Empathy maps help designers develop a deeper understanding of users as they map these users’ thoughts, feelings, needs and behaviors.
-When designers visualize these aspects, they can empathize with users and design solutions that address their needs effectively.
+These maps help designers get a deeper understanding of users as they map the users’ thoughts, feelings, needs and behaviors.
+When designers visualize these aspects, they can empathize with users and design solutions that truly address their needs in an effective way.

 A diagram showing the different facets of empathy mapping.